The Best Summer Day Trips Near Greenville, SC

 Splash Island or Aqua Zone

 There are two pretty awesome floating obstacle courses an hour from Greenville on Lake Hartwell that are super fun and that we recommend!
-One is Splash Island at the Big Water Marina and the other is the Aqua Zone at The Shores of Asbury.
+One is the Aqua Zone at The Shores of Asbury and the other is Splash Island at the Big Water Marina.

-Hours: Big Water Marina is open Thursday-Sunday.
+Hours: Big Water Marina’s Splash Island is open Friday – Sunday (hours vary).
 The Shores of Asbury is open daily 11 am – 8 pm

 Distance from Greenville: 1 hour